15 Beautiful Gardens in and Around Sydney

 The Australian Botanic Garden in Mount Annan

-The garden specializes primarily in native plants, and is now home to over 4000 different native and also introduced plant species.
+This expansive garden focuses on native plants and is home to more than 4,000 native and introduced plant species.

-A visit to the Australian Botanic Garden is quite the experience, with a lot of gardens, open space, and native woodland areas to explore.
+Visiting the Australian Botanic Garden is a truly rewarding experience, offering a variety of gardens, open spaces, and native woodland areas to explore.

 More info: The Australian Botanic Garden